Padmesh-Coder/RAG_Project/README.md

 # PresentPal Bot

 Welcome to PresentPal Bot, an intelligent chatbot designed to help students and professionals navigate the rules and regulations for preparing and presenting papers.
-This project is part of the IBM SkillsBuild Internship for AICTE EduNet.

 <img width="1010" alt="Image" src="https://github.com/user-attachments/assets/34e5f4b8-6989-411e-94b3-a52eeba524e2">